meonkeys/hadoop-talk/hadoop-talk.md

 % Introduction to MapReduce with Hadoop on Linux
 % Adam Monsen
-% April 28, 2013
+% October 11, 2013

 # Welcome!

 <!--
-Conference: LinuxFest Northwest 2013
+Conference: SeaGL 2013
 Target audience experience level: intermediate
 -->

 - this is the Hadoop talk
 - see my article in the [April 2013 issue of Linux Journal](http://www.linuxjournal.com/content/april-2013-issue-linux-journal-high-performance-computing)
-- thank you BLUG and LFNW
+- thank you SCCC
-- please donate to support this conference

 # How do you scale when you must?